Feka7/imx-docs/docs/main/guides/erc20.md

 ## What's a fungible smart contract (ERC-20)?

-A fungible smart contract is a standard for the implementation of fungible token.
-A token can represent anything in the blockchain, for an example lottery ticket or financial tools.
+A fungible smart contract is an implementation of the **token concept** in the blockchain.
+A token can represent anything, for example a lottery ticket or financial tools.
 All the tokens created by the smart contract are equal to any other tokens, so no tokens have special rights or behavior associated with them.

 The functions that a fungible smart contract must have are the following:
-- transfer tokens between one account to another
+- transfer token between one account to another
 - request the current token balance of an account
-- approve that an amount of an account's tokens can be spent by a third-party account
+- approve that an amount of an account's token can be spent by a third-party account
-- the general information about the tokens like name, symbol and total supply
+- the general information about the token like name, symbol and total supply

 To perform all its functions, the fungible smart contract keeps track internally of all the balances of users having its token.
 The important concept for newcomers to understand is that when one account transfers a token to another, he simply asks the token's smart contract to update the balance of the two accounts involved.
 It's the smart contract that will handle the transfer and perform the check on the validity of the transaction.

+To handle these important features, it was created a standard interface called **ERC-20**.
+This allows developers to build token applications that are interoperable with other products and services.
+Currently ERC-20 is used by the major of project in the crypto world.

 #### Code example of ERC-20 interface
 ```solidity